Yosuke Ideguchi: Gamba Osaka

-Ideguchi started his youth career at Aburayama Kameriazu.
+His first three years on his youth football career was unusually played in three different clubs.
+He played on Chuo FC, Street FC and Aburayama Camellia between 2006 and 2008.
 He joined the Gamba Osaka academy in 2009.
 He made his first team debut with Gamba Osaka in 2014, he joined J.League U22's on loan in 2014 to get first team experience.

 During the 2016 JLeague season Ideguchi was named 'New Hero Award' and the prestigious 'Rookie of the Year' award for the JLeague.
 After almost ten years spent with Gamba Osaka between youth ranks and senior team he left the club after 60 appearances in the JLeague scoring 8 goals.

 Leeds United

-On 9 January 2018, Ideguchi joined Championship side Leeds United on a four-and-a-half year deal for an undisclosed fee.
+On 9 January 2018, Ideguchi joined Championship side Leeds United on a four-and-a-half-year deal for an undisclosed fee.

 Cultural Leonesa loan

 The same day after signing for Leeds, he went on a half a season loan to Leeds's feeder team in Spain, Aspire Academy owned club Cultural Leonesa with the club wanting to ready Ideguchi for European style football.
 On 28 January 2018, Ideguchi made his debut for Cultural Leonesa against CA Osasuna in a 2–1 defeat.